sam10sha/CPPHTTPRequest/win_linux/README.md

     $(CPPHTTPREQUEST_HOME)/src/Headers/GenericIO
     $(CPPHTTPREQUEST_HOME)/src/Headers/Network
 Link following libraries:
-    libssl.lib [flag: -lssl]
-    libcrypto.lib [flag: -lcrypto]
+    libNetwork.a | libNetwork.so [flag: -lNetwork]
     libGenericIO.a | libGenericIO.dylib [flag: -lGenericIO]
+    libpthread.a | libpthread.dylib [flag: -lpthread]
+    libssl.a | libssl.dylib [flag: -lssl]
-    libNetwork.a | libNetwork.so [flag: -lNetwork]
+    libcrypto.a | libcrypto.dylib [flag: -lcrypto]
+NOTE: The order of the linked libraries may impact your build.
-NOTE: You may have to use 'otool' and 'install_name_tool' in order to modify
-      the rpath (r[un]path) for the binaries.
+      You may have to use 'otool' and 'install_name_tool' in order to modify the rpath (r[un]path) for the binaries.